-Now that Baby isn’t the helpless infant you first brought home, but is instead a grabby, curious, mobile almost-toddler, it might be time to start thinking about introducing some gentle discipline into her life for safety reasons, and the doctor may have some Baby-specific tips to help you get started.
+Now that Baby isn’t the helpless infant you first brought home, but is instead a grabby, curious, mobile almost-toddler, it might be time to start thinking about introducing some gentle discipline into their life for safety reasons, and the doctor may have some Baby-specific tips to help you get started.

 - How can I help Baby learn and encourage their next developmental milestones?

 Of course you want to help Baby grow and learn, and your doctor may have some insight into what Baby is going to turn their mind to next, and could have some insight into how you can help them.